skahds/boomer-shooter-fork/README.md

 $ sh build.sh debug
 $ ./bin/debug/bs
 ```
-The `debug` can be replaced with `release`, and that will enable optimizations,
+The `debug` can be replaced with `release`, and that will enable optimizations.
-if you want optimizations, but don't want to give up symbols, you can use `releasesym`.
+If you want optimizations, but don't want to give up symbols, you can use `releasesym`.
 ### Windows
 Currently not tested, and probably won't work.
 Will eventually work.
 Maybe.